Simon Scarrow: Eagles of the Empire series

-The Eagles of the Empire series centres upon two main protagonists, Quintus Licinius Cato and Lucius Cornelius Macro, who are both Roman soldiers.
+The Eagles of the Empire series has two main protagonists, Quintus Licinius Cato and Lucius Cornelius Macro, who are both Roman soldiers.
 Macro, a veteran with nearly 15 years' service (at the start of the first novel) in the Roman Army, has recently been appointed to the Centurionate.
 Cato is in his teens, grew up in the Imperial Palace as a slave, and at the start of the series joins the Eagles as Macro's Optio.
 The first book starts in 42 AD.
 The books cover the experiences of the two soldiers, initially as experienced centurion and new optio, in battles in Germania and the invasion of Britain by Claudius as part of the Legio II Augusta.
 The 6th book, The Eagle's Prophecy, has them serving as part of the Imperial Navy east of Italy.
 The 7th and 8th put them in Rome's eastern provinces as agents of the Emperor's secretary Tiberius Claudius Narcissus.
 The 9th sees them shipwrecked on the island of Crete, fighting against a full-scale uprising.
 The 11th is set in Rome with the leads hoping to save the emperor from the shady Liberators.
 The Blood Crows is set once again in Britannia.
 The two protagonists are faced with defeating tribal rebels.

-The two characters Cato and Macro were also used in one book of the TimeRiders series: Gates of Rome.
-They served as supporting characters when the three protagonists travel back to ancient Rome.
-Scarrow allowed his brother Alex to make use of the characters in his novel.

-In 2007 the publisher announced the intention to cease using the word "Eagle" in the title of books in this series, starting with Centurion.
-The change was apparently because the publisher wanted to attract more new readers to the series.